info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/Security.md

 **AWS WAF:** Layer 8 security that protects web applications running on AWS Cloud from common web exploits, firewall service for web applications, web traffic visibility, cost-effective, protects against web attacks, easy to deploy and maintain.

-**AWS Shield:** Provides detection and automatic mitigations for layers 3 and 4, minimizes effects of DDoS attacks to your apps, helps minimize app downtime and latency when an attack happens.
+**AWS Shield :shield::** Provides detection and automatic mitigations for layers 3 and 4, minimizes effects of DDoS attacks to your apps, helps minimize app downtime and latency when an attack happens.
 There are two tiers of AWS Shield - `Standard` and `Advanced`.
 - **Standard:** Enabled by defatult for free, protects web apps against majority of common DDoS attacks, great when you combine with CloudFront and Route 53.
 - **Advanced:** Continous 24/7 access to AWS DDoS Response Team, real-time visibility into events, integrates with AWS WAF, higher-level protection, automated app traffic monitoring, financial protections against DDoS-related spikes in changes for EC2, Elastic Load Balancers, CloudFront, and Route 53.
 Available globally on all CloudFront and Route 53 Edge locations.